-- include in its plans (including the rules of conduct required under the licence) obligations on airlines regarding dissemination of information to passengers in times of disruption; - work with airlines to give due priority to giving passengers information about likely events, the relative likelihood and the potential or actual impact on flights, so as to enable passengers to take reasonable decisions about whether to go to the airport; - establish this information provision in its plans or the rules of conduct as a high priority for airline and handling staff at times of disruption, relative to their own recovery activities; - the airport should ensure that effective means of information provision are available in each terminal, for example diverting electronic displays from commercial advertising or performance reporting during times of disruption and extending free wifi provision, with plans in place to deal with IT and sound systems failures; - understand what capabilities its airlines have to communicate with their passengers, including understanding airlines' preparedness to deliver their obligations under EU 261 regarding information about passengers' rights, and take account of this in its own planning; - understand airlines' preparedness to meet their obligations under EU 261 with regards to passenger welfare.
-HAL should ensure that it is fully indemnified by airlines for where it has to make backstop provision, and should consider whether, and to what extent, some penalty for such an outcome should be levied.
+- include in its plans (including the rules of conduct required under the licence) optimum requirements for airlines regarding dissemination of information to passengers in times of disruption; - work with airlines to give due priority to giving passengers information about likely events, the relative likelihood and the potential or actual impact on flights, so as to enable passengers to take reasonable decisions about whether to go to the airport; - establish this information provision in its plans or the rules of conduct as requiring a high priority by airline and ground handling staff at times of disruption, relative to their own recovery activities; - ensure that effective means of information provision are available in each terminal, for example diverting electronic displays from commercial advertising or performance reporting during times of disruption and extending free wifi provision, with plans in place to deal with IT and sound systems failures; - understand airlines' preparedness to meet their obligations under EU 261 with regards to passenger welfare.
+HAL should ensure that it is fully indemnified by airlines for where it has to make backstop provision, and should be clear about how it will recover its costs;

-subject to commercial confidentiality, identify and share best practice among its airlines with a view to ensuring a coherent and high-quality passenger welfare and information response.
+- develop an understanding of what capabilities its airlines have to communicate with their passengers, including understanding airlines' preparedness to deliver their obligations under EU 261 regarding information about passengers' rights, to inform its own planning about the likelihood that it may have to step in to offer backstop provision of welfare or information; - subject to commercial confidentiality, identify and share best practice among its airlines with a view to ensuring a coherent and high-quality passenger welfare and information response.